Bookbinding

 Municipal Library, Havre (2022)

-Preservation Binding in full Alum-Tawed Leather
+Conservation Binding in full Alum-Tawed Skin

 Missal for the Use of Rouen